 Home Maintenance Tips to Prepare Your Home for Cold Weather

 In a few weeks time your heating system will be working to keep you and your family warm, so now is a great time to double check that your heating system is working efficiently.
 Take some time to wipe down your system of any dust or debris.
 Cleaning the vents around your home will help heat flow more efficiently around your home as well.
-Afterwards, consider turning on your heating system and letting it run for about 10 minutes to double check that your system is working and producing heat, and that you don’t see or smell any smoke.
+Afterwards, consider turning on your heating system and letting it run for about 10 minutes.
+This will guarantee that your system is producing heat, and that you don’t see or smell any smoke.
 These simple steps will help to ensure that your family is warm during those colder months, while also saving you a few bucks!

 Stock Up on Firewood

 If you enjoy chopping your own stash of firewood each year, now is a great time to get started!
 Get a head start by starting to make a pile of firewood, but make sure that you store it away from moisture!
 A shed or the garage are two great places to store firewood and ensure that it doesn’t get wet.
 If you keep your firewood outdoors, make sure to to keep your pile at least 20 feet from your home.
 Firewood is a favorite spot for critters and termites, so you want to check on your firewood pile regularly to ensure that you don’t have a pest problem declining your home maintenence.